ryanmimrie/ryanmimrie.github.io/microbio.md

             <div>High</div>
         </div>
     </div>
-This metric indicates the variety of bacterial species in your gut microbiome, with higher values representing a more diverse microbial community.
+<div style="font-size: 0.95em;>This metric indicates the variety of bacterial species in your gut microbiome, with higher values representing a more diverse microbial community.
 It captures differences in both richness (the number of species) and evenness (how evenly the species are distributed).
-Just like a diverse forest with many different plant and animal species, a diverse microbiome is generally healthier and more resilient.
+Just like a diverse forest with many different plant and animal species, a diverse microbiome is generally healthier and more resilient.</div>

 <div class="progress-container">
         <div class="progress-title">Bacteria Species Evenness</div>
         <div class="progress-bar">